Ride Along Program

 - Be available for 12 hour "on call" shifts to respond to 911 calls, at least 4 times per month

 - Be within 5 minutes of any ambulance station while on call (Twisp, Winthrop or Mazama).
 This means you either have to: live close to town, or if you work in town you would have to be able to leave work immediately, or you may spend your shift at the Twisp Station with the on call crew.
-If you choose to be on call at night and do not live within 5 minutes of any of the ambulance stations, you may stay at crew quarters in Winthrop or Twisp.
+If you choose to be on call at night and do not live within 5 minutes of any of the ambulance stations, you may stay at Toni's or crew quarters in Twisp.

 - Be available to occasionally volunteer as part of a standby crew at special events (sporting events, rodeos, races, etc.)